cypherReagan/LearnPython/Gothans_Game/GothansGame_ReadMe.txt

 		If there are no targets named jawa, it continues by searching any room directly east of the one it just checked until it reaches a certain distance (in number of rooms), finds the target, or there are no more rooms to the east.

+DEATH IDEAS:
+	-	I could create a whole host of death descriptions (i.e. "The Gothan proceeds to dismember you.").
+		I could then randomly select one on each death instance.

+EXPANSION IDEAS:
+	- 	Overrides:	At each keypad, allow user to override the door controls by cutting/splicing wires (red/green/black).
+					These wires would be connected to power/control/ect...